EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### Notification Service

-Based on the development in the RODEO open-radar-data WP RabbitMQ is the technology choice for the Open-radar-data Notification Service.
+Based on the development in the RODEO ORD WP RabbitMQ is the technology choice for the ORD Notification Service.
 One drawback is that it does not support MQTT V5 but we expect that this is coming.

 #### Data and Metadata Store

 ##### Datastore alternatives

-The PRD metadata store will choos the storage backend that is most relavent for the systems intended use.
-This will not be visible for the enduser.
+The ORD metadata store will choos the storage backend that is most relavent for the systems intended use.
+This will not be visible for the end user.
 The storage backend will only be measured on the I/O as part of the system.
 And and how it performs in a operational setting.

 ###### Document database approach

-To be documented in the code or removed from this document
+To be documented in the code or removed from this document The final data store will be selected during the development.

-###### Event sourcing architecture scenario

-**Is this a requiremnt for the open-radar-data solution?
-REMOVE?**

-If the system has not been able to put all open-radar-data out on the notification service due to a tecknical issue or downtime.
-All missing data should be transmitted out to the notification when the system is nominal.

-If the end user needs to replay the datastram he needs to collect needed data from the API endpoint.
-The output could be struructured as a MQTT stream format.
-Hovever the messages wil not be posted on the notification service.

-###### Conclusion

-The final data store will be selected during the development.
 This will be done taking into account the following criteria:

 * Technical suitability to meet the requirements